 - Storage / Maintenance – Pay for the maintenance and get the storage for free 🙂 We did this twice!
 We stored the RV in Atlanta and got a few things done while we flew to Salt Lake City and Hawaii for Christmas.
 The second time was in Salt Lake City while we stayed with family and had some maintenance work done at the same time.

-- Audio Books From Library – Free Audio Books.
+- Audio Books From Library – Free Audio Book apps so we could listen to lots of books for free!
 Our favorite app is called Libby.

 These are just a few random facts about our trip.
 Enjoy!